 During this time, I started engineering live venue sound as well.
 Being in an immediate environment helped me learn and appreciate quick adjustments to EQ and levels on the fly.
 The dichotomy of environments gave me respect for the art in engineering and producing while seeing the value of getting the pure performances to their listener.

 While running live sound, one of the acts asked me if I could produce an album for them.
 I used an advance from the artist to build my digital audio workstation and acquire the microphones needed to record.
-This first album was later licensed several times on cable and broadcast TV and was the spring-board of confidence to embrace music-making as my full-time profession.
+This first album was later licensed on cable and broadcast TV and was the spring-board of confidence to embrace music-making as my full-time profession.

 After several years of recording songs for my own bands and other artists I was hired by a Dallas-based company DiscLive.
 We would record live shows, multi-tracked and mixed and then press CD's for fans to take home minutes after the show had ended.
-This was a great outlet of combining experiences engineering live sound/recordings, mixing on-the-fly and studio engineering.
-The process further developed my appreciation for mixing while tracking; a technique that's an inspirational tool doubled as a pragmatic way to have a mix on hand!
+It was an exciting outlet of combining experiences; engineering live sound/recordings, mixing on-the-fly and studio engineering.
+The process expanded my appreciation for mixing while tracking; an inspirational tool doubled as a pragmatic way to have a mix on hand!

 I relocated from North Texas to Austin to pursue my original music and find a large community of other musicians and songwriters.
 I've enjoyed working with other singer/songwriters and bands throughout the years, and find a lot of satisfaction and purpose helping artists find the same joy I experienced as a young creative.
 The thrill of building the layers of a soundscape–having the technology help capture and amplify their inspiration–is always a joy.